terraform-aws-modules/terraform-aws-cloudwatch/examples/log-group-with-log-stream/README.md

-# Complete Cloudwatch log metric filter and alarm
+# Complete Cloudwatch log group and log stream

-Configuration in this directory creates Cloudwatch log metric (based on pattern "ERROR") and connects it to Cloudwatch alarm which will push to SNS topic.
+Configuration in this directory creates Cloudwatch log group with log stream

 ## Usage